apoll500/sld-tree-generator/extern/readme.txt

 Authors:      https://github.com/processing-js/processing-js/blob/master/bundle/AUTHORS
 --------------------------------------------------------------------------------

-If the download failes, you can also manually download the file processing.js from http://processingjs.org/download/ and copy it to processing/processing.js.
+If the download fails, you can also manually download the file processing.js from http://processingjs.org/download/ and copy it to extern/processing/processing.js.